nickdevboy/alura-plus-page/README.md

 # 💻 Simple Project - Alura Plus

 This is a straightforward one-page project built with HTML and CSS, based on the layout provided in the Alura course.
-The design was initially sourced from Figma, with custom adjustments made to enhance responsiveness and user experience.
+The design was initially sourced from Figma (with some changes for better visibility in the layout), with custom adjustments made to enhance responsiveness and user experience.
 The primary goal of this project is to strengthen my skills in semantic HTML structure and modern CSS techniques while practicing the development of responsive web interfaces.

 # 🔧 Technologies used
 - HTML5